top of page

 Any issues discovered during the inspection may give you room to negotiate a fair price if you decide to proceed with the sale.

-Whether you're purchasing privately or through a dealer, it's highly recommended to organise a sea test the boat before finalising the deal.
+Whether you're purchasing privately or through a dealer, it's highly recommended to organise a sea test of the boat before finalising the deal.

 Step 4: Test The Waters